George Kennion: Bishop of Bath and Wells

 God is forgot, and soldiers slighted.

 "Let it not happen here", Kennion added, but in the 1920s and 1930s it did happen.

 Death

-Kennion had a serious illness at the end of 1917 and resigned his See effective 1 August 1919.
-He died at Ayr on 19 May 1922.
+Kennion resigned in 1919 due to illness and died at Ayr on 19 May 1922.

 Private life

 Kennion was a Freemason, under the jurisdiction of the United Grand Lodge of England (UGLE).
 Although he never served in the prestigious role of Grand Chaplain of UGLE, in 1897 he was granted the honorific rank of Past Grand Chaplain in recognition of his services to English Freemasonry, as part of a series of similar honorary promotions intended to mark the diamond jubilee of Queen Victoria.

 Kennion was also noted as a cyclist.
 His obituary in the Church Times mentioned, "In later years he was accredited with having been the first English bishop to become a cyclist."